lfunderburk/BC-UMSC-Workshops/README.md

 # BC-UMSC-Workshops
-This repository contains workshop basic format and will serve as a common point to store workshops for BC UMSC
+This repository contains workshop basic format and will serve as a common point to store workshop material for BC UMSC

 # About BC UMSC